-With a current portfolio of 11 investment properties, we have managed to make good progress towards this goal, so much so that the deficit has been reduced to £18,310 for the year ending 31 March 2023.
+With a current portfolio of 13 investment properties, we have managed to make good progress towards this goal, so much so that Trust funds showed a modest surplus in 2023/24, for the first time.
 However, it will need several further years of well controlled expenditure and investment before this position is firmly and reliably established year-on-year.